2014-2015 Undergraduate Bulletin

 The College of Computing and Information combines strong technical education and research with an application-oriented perspective.
 It comprises the departments of Computer Science, Informatics, and Information Studies.
 The College offers General Education and advanced courses, and several major and minor programs, including degrees in Computer Science as well as a Faculty-Initiated Interdisciplinary Major with a Concentration in Information Science.

 The Nelson A. Rockefeller College of Public Affairs and Policy offers undergraduate degree programs in political science and public policy and management.
 These programs focus on issues of politics, public policy, and management in the public service in the local, state, federal, and international arena.
 The program in public policy and management is a combined major and minor sequence, where students choose concentration areas.

-The School of Public Health offers a major and minor in public health.
+The School of Public Health offers an undergraduate minor in Public Health and a Bachelor of Science in Interdisciplinary Studies with a faculty-initiated concentration in Public Health.
 The field of public health addresses issues such as bioterrorism, violence prevention, health disparities, and obesity; prevents epidemics and the spread of disease; protects against environmental hazards; prevents injuries, promotes and encourages healthy behaviors; responds to disasters and assists community recovery; and assures the quality and accessibility of health services.